jupyter4edu/jupyter-edu-book/03-notebooks-in-teaching-and-learning.md

 Actively coding along with the instructor also includes a requirement that they are actively listening to the instructor and engaged with the content.

-Presentation styles of scrolling or shift + enter can are not live coding, but live demonstrations.
+Presentation styles of scrolling or shift + enter are not live coding, but live demonstrations.
 While these limit or negate the benefits of the live coding environment, the benefits of speeding up the presentation or running through code that's irrelevant to the learning goals may be more important.